Youth co-mediator helps to resolve issues between a father & son

-Individual meetings with both parties
+Exploring with both parties

-Welcome message, ground rules and brief summaries out the way, the mediators moved the session on.
-Note to mediators, ‘Never be afraid to ask a question you may already know the answer to’, when the mediators asked the clients to expand upon the answers to the questions they had previously asked on the one to one meetings directly to the other party about impact, what they respected about each other, what they missed about each other, and then asked them to share what each of them felt they could have done differently, the ice started to melt.
+The mediators moved things on with some well placed questions.
+Note to mediators: Never be afraid to ask a question you may already know the answer to!
+The mediators asked the clients about how the situation was impacting on them, what they respected about each other, what they missed about each other, and what could have done differently.
+With these, the ice started to melt.
 There were tears and hugs as they realised they needed to express what was good and what they missed about each other, along with what they needed to do to reassure each other they were fine.

 A carefully planned mediation paid off.
 In the end, the son got to go and see his mum, brothers and sisters and the father finally returned his son’s passport and laptop.
 They also agreed the son would introduce his friends from university to his family at the family home.